rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 TS literal types are singletons (i.e. type `"boo"` has exactly one value `"boo":"boo"`).
 Singletons allow to magically connect types with values.
 That way, the values can be type checked!
-Literal types should not be that hard to implement in a language and it is interesting why they are so uncommon.
+Literal types should not be that hard to implement in a programming language and it is interesting why they are so uncommon.
 Kudos to TS for introducing these!
 They are, clearly, a great fit for JS.

 TS literal types are very limited in scope (I remember reading somewhere that is was a design decision).
 For example, you can do some very basic type level string manipulation but you cannot